JaMo42/spell/README.md

 Run `make doc` to generate doxygen HTML documentation in `doc/html`.

+The library is currently not thread safe.

 ## Tests

 `make build-tests` builds the testing programs, `./test` or `python test` runs them.

+Synopsis: `test [-vg] [TEST...]`

+If `-vg` is passed tests are run with valgrind.
+All other arguments are treated as test names, if none are provided all tests are run.